Skip to content

 };

-When you need to synchronize multiple variables, you need a more careful memory order design:
+When you need to synchronize multiple variables, you need a more careful design of memory ordering:

 cpp